altogic/altogic/examples/realtime-presence/README.md

 ## Prerequisites

-To run your own version of this app, after cloning this repository to your local development environment, you need to create a new app in [Altogic](https://www.altogic.com) and get your client key from the home view. **Please make sure that the client key does not enforce any sessions, meaning that your users will not be asked to sign up for an account to this simple realtime app.**
+To run your own version of this app, after cloning this repository to your local development environment, you need to create a new app in [Altogic](https://www.altogic.com) and get your client key from the home view. **Please make sure that the client key does not enforce any sessions, meaning that your users will not be asked to sign up for an account.**

 ![clientkey](./public/clientkey.png)